fac20/student-project-ideas/README.md

 You can contribute more than one issue if you like.

 Before reading week (and depending on how many ideas are submitted), we will take 90-120 seconds for each issue to be introduced by the person who wrote it, so everyone understands the starting point for each potential project.
+Everyone is then encouraged to react to and leave comments on whichever issues spark some interest.